Impression Management Theory by Erving Goffman

 Everyone shows a certain level of self-deception.
 Too much of it, however, is problematic.
 Just try to explain to someone that they’re not listening, while they’re convinced they are listening.
 When someone isn’t aware of the unrealistic idea they have of themselves, it’s impossible to impress this upon them in a limited amount of time.

 So, don’t try to do this during a job interview.
 When this does happen, the conversation will probably result in a yes-no discussion.
 Someone with an unrealistic self-image will even deny the results from a test report.
 Instead, asks for a candidate’s strengths, including examples.

 Below you can find several guidelines for managing the impressions you make on others.

-Self-awareness is one of the most important things in successful Impression Management and authenticity.
-Sociologist Goffman proposed a dramaturgical theory in which he posited that human beings are merely a combination of various roles we adopt.
+Self-awareness is one of the most important things in successful IM and authenticity.
+Sociologist Erving Goffman proposed a dramaturgical theory in which he posited that human beings are merely a combination of various roles we adopt.

 However, it’s important to have a sense of self-worth.
 Who am I?
 What do I value?
 What do I stand for?
 It’s important to have a sense of self-worth to prevent that we turn into a chameleon who adapts to everything and everyone around them.
 It’s not necessary to always go along with the masses.

 When interacting with others, our brain works at full speed.
 In social situations, it’s important to be effective listeners and the points of view of others must be understood.
 For this purpose, lots of connections are made between different brain areas.

 Although this often happens subconsciously, people should think about the consequences of statements and actions.
 Self-disclosure is an important part of forming relationships with others.

 Yet, we should be careful not to reveal too much information too quickly and always think about how someone else would respond to this information.